How Practicing With Virtual Humans Changes Health Behaviors

 - emotional regulation

-In the ATI simulations, students enter a risk-free practice environment and engage in conversations with intelligent, fully animated, and emotionally responsive virtual characters that model human behavior.
+The advantages to students are endless.
+For example, when nursing students enter an ATI simulation platform, they enter a risk-free practice environment.
+In this virtual world, they can engage in conversations with intelligent, fully animated, and emotionally responsive virtual characters that model human behavior.

-During these practice conversations — and feedback from a virtual coach — students learn to better lead conversations in real life.
+During these practice conversations — and with helpful feedback from a virtual coach — students learn to more productively lead conversations in real life.

-Numerous longitudinal studies have shown that users who complete these simulations demonstrate statistically significant and sustained increases in attitudinal variables that predict behavior change including preparedness, likelihood, and self-efficacy to better manage conversations.
+Numerous longitudinal studies have shown that users who complete these types of simulations demonstrate statistically significant and sustained increases in attitudinal variables.
+These variables are important, because they predict behavior change, including preparedness, likelihood, and self-efficacy to better manage conversations.